drivendataorg/zamba/docs/docs/extra-options.md

-# Guide to Common Optional Parameters
+# Guide to common optional parameters

 There are a LOT of ways to customize model training or inference.
 Here, we take that elephant-sized list of options and condense it to a manageable monkey-sized list of common considerations.
 To read about all possible customizations, see [All Configuration Options](configurations.md).